 Finally, moths emerge from the cocoons to lay eggs on the leaves of new plants, thus repeating the cycle.

-You can also read this article on armyworms from the University of Illinois Extension.
+You can also learn more in this article on armyworms from the University of Illinois Extension.

 Cutworms are the larvae of moths such as the turnip moth or large yellow underwing.
 They can be green, brown, gray, or yellow.